Yandex Cloud

 4. Click Save changes.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To increase the cluster storage size:
+To increase your cluster storage size:

-1. View the description of the CLI command to update the cluster:
+1. View the description of the CLI command to update a cluster:

 yc managed-clickhouse cluster update --help

-2. Specify the required storage in the cluster update command (it must be at least as large as disk_size in the cluster properties):
+2. Specify the required storage size in the cluster update command (it must be at least as large as disk_size in the cluster properties):

 yc managed-clickhouse cluster update <cluster_name_or_ID> \